I know what it’s like to be stuck on the blues.

 But once I get used to all this again, it gets easier and I can actually make progress and work on my technique.
 My eyes and brain get better at looking downhill and telling my legs “We can do this.”
 That’s when things start to get good.

-If you can manage it, try to schedule a couple weekends where you ski two, or even three, days in a row.
+If you’re just skiing a few isolated Saturdays each season, it’s hard to improve.
+Try to schedule a couple long weekends where you ski two, three, or even four days in a row.
 You’ll be pleasantly surprised by how much more normal it starts to feel.

 Ski something different.

 We all have our favorite type of run.
 If you’re an intermediate skier chances are you like smooth groomers.
 Who doesn’t?
 They can be great for practicing technique, but you’re also missing opportunities to fast-track your progress.
 One of the best (and most fun) ways to get better at skiing is to embrace more varied terrain.

 For me, the groomers never feel better than right after I’ve flailed my way down a nasty bump run or braved some deep crud.
 It’s surprising, because it feels like my skiing technique totally falls apart on these more difficult runs and yet it’s better than ever once I return to something easy.